 Catch a show

 There’s no business like show business, and London is full of live entertainment.
 You can choose to catch a matinee of one of the many West End productions available, or you can experience a show by the bard himself at Shakespeare’s Globe Theatre.
 You don’t even need to go to a theatre to see a play.
-A particular speciality of London theatre are plays staged in non-traditional spaces.
+A particular specialty of London theatre are plays staged in non-traditional spaces.
 The Finborough Theatre is a tiny room above the Earl’s Court pub.
 The Arcola is a converted industrial building in Dalston.
 There’s plenty to keep the open-minded theatre-goer on their toes.

 Incredible nights out